 As one of the prospective results of the reporting, a workshop will be arranged on the topic of how to capitalise the reported data in detail during the UBC Sustainable Cities Commission Meeting in Klaipeda, Lithuania on 12-14 September 2018.

-The reporting period this year is from 30 April 2018 to 20 June 2018.
+The reporting period this year is from 14 May 2018 to 11 July 2018 (Note that the deadline has been shifted from the original one).
 CDP has sent invitations to city mayors and experts to join the disclosure process on 15 March 2018.
-We reach out to our contacts on 26 March 2018.
+We reached out to our contacts on 26 March 2018.
 In case if your city has not received the invitation from either CDP or UBC Sustainable Cities Commission, please contact our Commission Secretariat's Project Officer kristiina.paju [at] turku.fi (Kristiina Paju) for further guidance on how to join the disclosure process for Your city.
 Also, please note that if the contact person for CDP reporting changes in Your city, please let us know so that all the log-in details and further instructions will be sent to the right persons.
 If you happen to have any questions regarding the technicalities or the CDP Cities Questionnaire 2018, please contact cities [at] cdp.net for guidance and further information.

 "Cities are harnessing the power of renewable energy" (27 February 2018, Kyra Appleby - Head of CDP Cities Program)